-Customer service via telephone was among the first services to grow rapidly, domestically and then internationally.
-The invention and adoption of the toll-free 800 numbers meant that consumers could call manufacturers directly and also allowed companies to centralize customer service.
+Customer service via telephone was among the first services to grow rapidly, domestically, and then internationally.
+The invention and adoption of the toll-free 800 numbers meant that consumers could call manufacturers directly and also allowed companies to centralize customer service requests.

 The first fiber optic cable increased call capacity to 40,000 simultaneous conversations, then in the 90s, improvements in fiber optic cable allowed them to carry more calls at the same time.

 Once these additional and improved cables were in place, the cost of international calls became affordable enough for companies to move their call centers offshore as a cost-saving strategy.